 Writers and journalists love it when they can get a personal, human angle on a story.

-If you know journalists who are writing about a topic that you have relevant experience with, it’s a great idea to pitch them stories.
+If you know journalists writing about a topic you have relevant experience with, pitching them stories is a great idea.

 Win a Backlink Cold Email